HienH/PM-Test/README.md

 - The country code is set via cookie by the backend and cannot be changed by users on the frontend

+### Recommended Change:

+- Use CDN for images to leverage caching

 ### 4. Testing

 - Going to assume no testing as it wasnt instructed but im aware and able to add testing